FlorescuAndrei/33-OOP/README.md

 -  If the inner class is public we can use following code:
       -  Gearbox mcLaren = new Gearbox(6);
       -  Gearbox.Gear first = mcLaren.new Gear(1, 12.3);
 -  Else if inner class is private we can access it throw outer class public methods.
 In general inner class will be private.

+Notes:
+Object:
+-  State – fields
+-  Behavior - methods

+Class: template, blueprint for creating objects.
+A Object is an Instance of a class.

+Local variables = method variables  – inside a method
+Member variables = class variables = fields.
+When creating a field you must specify the access modifier(public, private…)